lmanzor/lmanzor/index.md

 ## Education
 - 1988 University of Southern California, Ph.D.
 Spanish
 - 1982 University of Southern California, M.A.
 Spanish
-- 1977 University of Miami 		            B.A.
+- 1977 University of Miami 		            &nbsp; B.A.
 French and Spanish